-Today, we’ve been made to believe that money is the end-goal because it can buy happiness and comfort.
-For this reason, people are working in jobs they hate, and some folks will do anything – even when it hurts their physical and mental health – to get money.
-But is money really the end-goal?
+Today, we’ve been made to believe that money is the end goal because it can buy happiness and comfort.
+For this reason, people are working in jobs they hate, and many will do anything – even when it hurts their physical and mental health – for money.
+But is money really the end goal?
 Is it important than everything else?
 Let’s find out.

 Ancient man never needed money because he knew that everything he wanted was provided by the universe for free.
 If he needed water, he fetched it from rivers, and if he needed food, he either plucked fruits from trees or hunted animals.
 After eating and drinking his fill, ancient man spent his day exploring the world, playing games, dancing, and praying.
 He never spent his day worrying about money, and for this reason, he had a beautiful life.

 Conversely, modern man is depressed because he has made money his end goal.
 He spends all his day slaving in a job for money, and he uses his free hours to worry about money, which he spends on things he doesn’t really need.
 Modern man fails to realize that even though money is important, it’s not the end goal.

 If you make money your end goal, you’ll always be depressed.
 Besides this, you might fail to get it because you’ll avoid working on the factors that attract money.
 However, if you focus on building your inner world/skills and stop stressing about money, you’ll attract it.

 For instance, if you learn how to work hard, persist, develop discipline, and use your mind to attract whatever you want, you will attract money easily.
 Furthermore, if you focus on building exceptional skills, people will pay you lots of money for them.